1121 Director of Fitness and Athletic Training – West Plains

 GENERAL FUNCTION

-The Director of Fitness and Athletic Training – West Plains is responsible for athletic training and strength and conditioning programs for the Grizzly athletic teams as well as the development and management of individual and group aquatics and wellness programs for men and women as a part of the University/Community Programs, Aquatics and Wellness Department at the West Plains Civic Center.
-Patrons of the program include the students, faculty, staff and administration of Missouri State University-West Plains; residents of West Plains, Missouri; and citizens of the seven counties comprising the Ozarks Heritage Region of south-central Missouri (Howell, Oregon, Texas, Douglas, Wright, Ozark and Shannon counties).
+The Director of Fitness and Athletic Training – West Plains is responsible for athletic training and strength and conditioning programs for the Grizzly athletic teams as well as the development and management of individual and group aquatics and wellness programs for men and women as a part of the Athletics and Community Engagement, Aquatics and Wellness Department at the West Plains Civic Center.
+Patrons of the program include the students, faculty, staff, and administration of Missouri State University - West Plains; residents of West Plains, Missouri; and citizens of the seven counties comprising the Ozarks Heritage Region of south-central Missouri (Howell, Oregon, Texas, Douglas, Wright, Ozark and Shannon counties).

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor’s degree in Sports Medicine and Athletic Training, Public Health, Health Education, Exercise Science, Exercise Physiology, Physical Education or a related field is required.
+Education: A Bachelor’s degree in Sports Medicine and Athletic Training, Public Health, Health Education, Exercise Science, Exercise Physiology, Physical Education, or a related field is required.
 A Master’s degree is preferred.
+An equivalent combination of years of experience and education may be considered for substitution of educational requirements.

 Experience: At least two years of experience is required in progressively responsible positions involving the development and management of individual and group wellness, fitness, health education, athletic training, strength training, and/or aquatics programs.
 Experience at the college/university level is preferred.
 Any experience in management of a health/fitness, weight training, and/or aquatics facility is preferred.